 As the EE vs O2 analysis of coverage shows, EE has a lead in the areas it covers.
 But as always, it’s better to check the coverage in your area including your office, residence and wherever else your business might take you.

 A good business phone needs to provide uninterrupted access to existing and potential customers.
 O2 has always had an edge in customer service and this is confirmed by the regulator Ofcom’s latest survey.
 More than 91 per cent of their customers are happy with the company.

 This isn’t to suggest that EE is far behind.
 92 per cent of their customers are satisfied with their service.
 It should also be noted that both EE and O2’s number of complaints per 100,000 customers is below the industry average.

 As this EE vs O2 analysis shows, both are reliable phone providers.
 But if you’re looking for a business number, why not opt for a service that's designed for business use?
 Chalkboard is a top-rated VoIP provider that can become your second line for work.

 You can separate your work and personal contacts and their communication to achieve a better work-life balance.
-Group broadcast and advanced chat allow you to unlock the full power of text-based marketing.
+Group broadcast SMS and advanced messaging allows you to unlock the full power of text-based marketing.

 You can share your new number with your team.
 This is how businesses can improve collaboration and ensure seamless customer service.
 With auto-reply, you can send pre-written texts to calls you might miss.

-Download Chalkboard, start your free trial and discover how a phone can help grow your business.
+Download Chalkboard and discover how a phone can help grow your business.